EOUSdigital/Traversing-The-DOM-Elements/README.md

 - **index.html** – Page with:
   - A hero heading for Lesson 06.
   - A simple navigation list (`.nav-link .item`).
-  - Two task lists (e.g. “New Tasks” and “My Tasks”).
+  - Two task lists (e.g., “New Tasks” and “My Tasks”).
   - A grid section with `.card` and `.card.featured`.
   - A section with buttons (`.btn`).
 - **style.css** – Base layout + highlighting classes (e.g. `.sibling-highlight`, `.sibling-strong`, `.section-active`, `.grid-relative`).